warp-contracts/warp-aggregate-node/README.md

 2. `/balances` - returns a list of all balances held by a given `walletAddress`
    Example:
    https://contracts.warp.cc/balances?walletAddress=C6nBlkd7pKRxPiUk1AaGeCrup7XiVQow40NO6c9RDGg
-3. `/interactions-by-indexes` - returns a list off interactions associated with given indexes.
+3. `/interactions-by-indexes` - returns a list of interactions associated with given indexes.

-   To associate interaction with indexes you have to provide tag with name `Indexed-By`, where values are indexes (up to 5 possible).
+   To associate interaction with indexes you have to provide a tag with the name `Indexed-By`, where values are indexes (up to 5 possible).
 Example with
    warp-sdk:
    ```javascript